HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-Most of these numbers are essentially unchanged from [last year](https://almanac.httparchive.org/en/2021/media#bits-per-pixel-by-format).
+Most of these numbers are essentially unchanged from [last year](../2021/media#bits-per-pixel-by-format).

 We can again see that while PNG technically employs "lossless" compression techniques (which would lead us to expect 12-16 bits per pixel, depending on whether or not we're dealing with an alpha channel), its encoders are generally lossy.
 They reduce color palettes and introduce dithering patterns before "losslessly" compressing images in order to boost compression ratios.

 And we again see that the typical WebP is a third lighter, per pixel, than the typical JPEG.
-This is about what we would expect: [Formal studies](https://developers.google.com/speed/webp/docs/webp_study) (which, vitally, use [matched qualities](https://kornel.ski/en/faircomparison)) have estimated that WebP outperforms JPEG by about that same margin.
+This is about what we would expect: <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_study">Formal studies</a> (which, vitally, use <a hreflang="en" href="https://kornel.ski/en/faircomparison">matched qualities</a>) have estimated that WebP outperforms JPEG by about that same margin.

 The only big mover, when compared to last year, is AVIF.
 The format dropped from 1.5 bits per pixel last year (less compressed than WebP!), all the way down to an even 1.0.
 This is a huge reduction, but it wasn't entirely unexpected either.
 AVIF is a very young format whose encoders have been iterating quickly, and whose adoption is broadening significantly.
 I expect next year the median AVIF will be even more compressed.

 Without looking at the quality side of the lossy-compression/quality tradeoff, it's not possible to conclude from these results alone that AVIF offers the "best" compression of all of the web-compatible formats.
 But this year we can conclude that in real-world usage, it exhibits the most compression.
-Pair that conclusion with [in-the-lab results](https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4), which suggest it also does good job of preserving quality, and the picture starts looking pretty good (pun intended).
+Pair that conclusion with <a hreflang="en" href="https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4">in-the-lab results</a>, which suggest it also does good job of preserving quality, and the picture starts looking pretty good (pun intended).

-[AVIF's browser support](https://caniuse.com/avif) also took a huge leap this year.
+<a hreflang="en" href="https://caniuse.com/avif">AVIF's browser support</a> also took a huge leap this year.
 All of this is to say, if you're sending bitmap images across the web (as,  you may recall, [99.9% of pages do](TODO link to intro stat)), you should at least consider sending AVIFs.

 #### GIFs, animated and not

 At the other end of the compression chart is our old friend GIF.
 It comes out looking particularly bad, but it's not all the format's fault.
 One of the reasons this 35- year-old format is still in common use is its ability to do animation, and we have not accounted for the number of frames when calculating the number of pixels.
 This raises a few interesting questions.
 First, how many GIFs are animated?

 {{ figure_markup(
-  content="28.7%",
+  content="29%",
   caption="Percentage of GIFs which were animated GIFs on mobile.", classes="big-number", sheets_gid="1586002077", sql_file="animated_gif_count.sql"
 )
 }}

 I found this surprisingly low.
-Ever since [PNG achieved universal support in 2006](https://caniuse.com/?search=png), there [hasn't been a good reason to ship a non-animated GIF](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Compared_to_GIF).
+Ever since <a hreflang="en" href="https://caniuse.com/?search=png">PNG achieved universal support in 2006</a>, there [hasn't been a good reason to ship a non-animated GIF](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Compared_to_GIF).
 The word "GIF" has become synonymous with its only justifiable use case: Being a portable, universal format for short, silent, autoplaying, looping animation.
 One wonders whether all of these non-animated GIFs are legacy content, or whether there is a  significant number  of new, non-animated GIFs being created and published to the web.
 (I hope not!)

 Now that we've separated out the animated GIFs from the non-animated ones, we can also ask: What are the compression characteristics of non-animated vs animated GIFs?

 {{ figure_markup(
-  image="TODO.png",
+  image="gif-bits-per-pixel-animated-vs-non-animated.png",
   caption="GIF bits per pixel: animated vs. non-animated.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSsMG0kx2OTN-Dl9ap_Iu_99Ewpaf-X81B5EMTjVphfCJk953qZijIkGIfLF4mqCGlcrLWWzx_sWkJH/pubchart?oid=1578261884&format=interactive",